 TikTok has single-handedly brought short-form video to the mainstream, with some of its top creators like Charli D’Amelio earning as much as $23 million in 2023.
 While TikTok historically struggled to help creators monetize their content within the platform itself, it’s recently rolled out several in-app monetization options in an effort to address that.

-The successor to the now-defunct TikTok Creator Fund, the TikTok Creativity Program pays creators for making great original content just like its predecessor did.
+The successor to the now-defunct TikTok Creator Fund, the TikTok Creator Rewards Program pays creators for making great original content just like its predecessor did.
 This new fund was first announced in February 2023 to address complaints about the Creator Fund’s low payouts.

-So, how is the TikTok Creativity Program different from the discontinued Creator Fund?
+So, how is the Creator Rewards Program different from the discontinued Creator Fund?

-- It’s more widely available: While the Creator Fund was restricted to only a few regions, the new Creativity Program is open to creators in more countries.
+- It’s more widely available: While the Creator Fund was restricted to only a few regions, the new Creator Rewards Program is open to creators in more countries.

-- It rewards longer content: To be eligible for the Creativity Program, your videos have to be over a minute long.
+- It rewards longer content: To be eligible, your videos have to be over a minute long.

 - It’s supposed to pay you more: A TikTok spokesperson said creators could expect to earn 20 times the amount they would have earned with the Creator Fund.

 Interested?
-Here are the eligibility requirements for the Creativity Program:
+Here are the eligibility requirements for the Creator Rewards Program:

 - Be at least 18 years old.